 Echols Scholars are also eligible for various Scholarships offered by the University and College of Arts & Sciences.
 Information on these opportunities can be found on the website of the Center for Undergraduate Excellence.

 The University's Jefferson Scholars Foundation does offer merit scholarships to incoming students but has a separate selection process.
-Information on the Jefferson Scholars program can be found atwww.jeffersonscholars.org.
+Information on the Jefferson Scholars program can be found at www.jeffersonscholars.org.

 Prospective Student Information and Visits

 The Echols Scholars Program welcomes visits from prospective students at all times.
-We are delighted to have the opportunity to speak with you further about the program, but we do not conduct interviews and will not use personal contact as a factor in the Echols Scholar selection process.
+We are delighted to have the opportunity to speak with you further about the program, but we do not conduct interviews and will not use personal contact as a factor in the Echols Scholars selection process.
 The Echols Council provides opportunities for prospective students and their parents to communicate directly with students currently in the program through the Echols Ambassadors program.
-If you are interested in speaking with a current Echols Scholar please use the following link: http://www.echolscouncil.org/mentoring-program/#.
+If you are interested in speaking with a current Echols Scholar please use the following link: http://www.echolscouncil.org/accepted-echols-scholars/.